microsoft/WhatTheHack/xxx-AzureMonitoring/Coach/README.md

 The Bicep template deploys the following resources:
 - 2 x 2 vCPUs VMs for the Visual Studio & SQL Server VMs
-- 2 x 2 vCPUs VMSS for the web server
+- 2 x 2 vCPUs VM Scale Set for the web server
 - 1 x 2 vCPUs VM for the AKS cluster
 - Azure Bastion
 - Log Analytics
 - Application Insights
 - Azure Storage Account

-These resources may consume more than the monthly allowance in a trial Azure Subscription if left running for the typical 3 day duration of a hack.
+**NOTE:** These resources may consume more than the monthly allowance in a trial Azure Subscription if left running for the typical 3 day duration of a hack.
 It is important for coaches to remind students to shut down all VMs, the VM Scale Set, and AKS cluster at the end of each hack day to conserve resources.

 ## Suggested Hack Agenda